 Outlander – 2014

 This hugely popular time-travel romance/fantasy television series has been built from the best-selling novels by Diana Gabaldon.
-The entire series was filmed throughout Scotland, also featuring Doune Castle just 9 miles from Stirling.
+The entire series was filmed throughout Scotland.
+And what does it have in common with Monty Python and the Holy Grail?
+Well, it also features Doune Castle, just 9 miles from Stirling.

 Visiting Top Scottish Film Locations